genotrance/vire/README.md

 Vire can also be used without installation with `python vire.py` but will require all dependencies to be installed manually.

-  `pip install pygithub` for Python 3.x
+  `pip install pygithub requests` for Python 3.x

-  `pip install pygithub futures pathlib2` for Python 2.x
+  `pip install pygithub requests futures pathlib2` for Python 2.x

 After installation, Vire can be run on the command line like an executable.